SoniaJohal/audition-api/README.md

 - Complete all the TODO statements.
 - Add unit tests where applicants believe it to be necessary.
 - Make sure that all code quality check are completed.
-- Gradle build completes sucessfully.
+- Gradle build completes successfully.
-- Make sure the application if functional.
+- Make sure the application is functional.

 ## Submission process
 Applicants need to do the following to submit their work: